mattk-mke/gilded-rose-js/README.md

     git clone git@github.com:guyroyse/gilded-rose-javascript.git

+Tests can be run by opening the SpecRunner.html file.

+> Original prompt:

 Hi and welcome to team Gilded Rose.

 As you know, we are a small inn with a prime location in a prominent city ran